-Moreover, some conditions may seem normal in my circumstances and go away on their own; this does not mean you should not be concerned about certain medical situations that require immediate attention.
+While some conditions may seem common in many circumstances and go away on their own, this does not mean you should not be concerned about certain medical situations that require immediate attention.

 I am not a doctor or giving professional advice to any mom.
 I am just a mom who is trying to help other moms to be aware and not to be worried.